mudrii/awscli_presentation/sources/index.md

 * No other complicated setup is required
     - if you have AWS account and have aws_access_key and aws_secret_key you can run AWS cli against your AWS environment
-    - make sure your AWS user have right access and right IAM policy
+    - make sure your AWS user has the right access and IAM policy

 ---